 But that’s not gonna be you, right?

-You’re good enough and you’re smart enough, and gosh darnit you’re gonna get payroll straight.
-When you set off down the path to payroll paradise, there are two ways to do it: You can sharpen your pencil and slip on your green visor, or you can find a good payroll service to automate parts of the process and free you up to focus on everything else your business needs.
+You’re good enough and you’re smart enough, and gosh darnit, you’re gonna get payroll straight.
+When you set off down the path to payroll paradise, there are two ways to do it: You can sharpen your pencil and slip on your green visor, or you can find the best payroll service to automate parts of the process and free you up to focus on everything else your business needs.

 A good payroll company can do a lot to help your business get it right.

-For a lot of small businesses, the first question that likely springs to mind is: How much will it cost?
+For a lot of small businesses, the first question that likely springs to mind is: How much does payroll cost?
 Because there are different pricing structures, it’s not always easy to compare apples to apples.
-Most providers charge a flat monthly fee, plus an additional fee for each employee.
+Most payroll companies charge a flat monthly fee, plus an additional fee for each employee.
 Typically these fees start at around $5 to $10 per employee per month.

 Be careful, because there can be some extra costs too.

-Some payroll providers charge fees for things like:
+Some payroll companies charge fees for things like: